-Note: If you do not use the Onboard IDE connector, then you will need to set Onboard Primary PCI IDE: Disabled and Onboard Secondary PCI inches (45 cm.).
+Note: If you do not use the Onboard IDE connector, then you will need to set Onboard Primary PCI IDE: Disabled and Onboard Secondary PCI IDE: Disabled Note: The Onboard PCI IDE cable should be equal to or less than 18

-IDE: Disabled

-Note: The Onboard PCI IDE cable should be equal to or less than 18 transfer rates.

 IDE HDD Block Mode: IDE Block Mode allows the controller to access blocks of sectors rather than a single sector at a time.
+The default is Enabled.

 Enabled: Enabled IDE HDD Block Mode.
-Provides higher HDD
+Provides higher HDD transfer rates.
 Disabled: Disable IDE HDD Block Mode.